JfksAssociate/mods-installer/README.md

 # mods-installer
-A configurable mods installer for Minecraft
+A configurable mods installer for Minecraft.
 Not yet configured for public usage